nuxt-ui-templates/chat/README.md

 1. Push your code to GitHub
 2. Connect your repository to [Vercel](https://vercel.com)
 3. Configure your environment variables in the Vercel dashboard
+4. Create a Turso database and connect it to your Vercel project
-4. Deploy automatically on every push
+5. Deploy automatically on every push

-> [!NOTE]
-> Make sure to configure your PostgreSQL database connection and run migrations in your production environment.

 The application is configured to use [Vercel AI Gateway](https://vercel.com/docs/ai-gateway) which provides: